About Us

 Kathryn Eidmann

-President & CEO‚ Helen & Morgan Chu Chief Executive Officer Distinguished Chair
+President & Chief Executive Officer‚ Helen & Morgan Chu Chief Executive Officer Distinguished Chair

 Kathryn Eidmann is Public Counsel’s President and Chief Executive Officer and holder of the Helen & Morgan Chu Chief Executive Officer Distinguished Chair.